Who is eligible for a library card?

 - HOT READs circulate for 7 days.

-- All materials (excluding HOT READs and HOT DVDs) may be renewed in person, by telephone, or through our website for an additional loan period.
+- All materials (excluding HOT READs and HOT DVDs) will be automatically renewed on their due date unless there is a waiting list for the item.
 All items, other than HOT READs and HOT DVDs, renew for three weeks.

-- You may renew items three times after their initial check-out.
+- Items will be renewed up to three times after their initial check-out.

-- Items that have a waiting list may not be renewed.
+- Items that have a waiting list will not be renewed.

 - HOT READs and HOT DVDs do not renew.